-Holiday season is a time for extravagance.
+The holiday season is a time for extravagance.
 From extravagant gifts to extravagant meals, it is a time to indulge all your senses.
 And for those of you wishing to indulge your taste buds with a unique feast this season of merriment, then this news is just for you.
 Chef Ben Spalding has a unique spread planned for this Xmas.
 The ingredients for this special feast include dry ice, £5,000 ($8,005) Almas caviar, a £3,500 ($5,603) whole white truffle and saffron, Wagyu beef heart, gold leaf, a £37,000 ($59,200) bottle of Champagne that pre-dates World War One, a 150-year-old balsamic vinegar; the world’s most expensive melon, the Yubari King from China (£2,500 or $4000), and beans of coffee berries excreted by the Asian Palm Civet cat.
 Touted to be the world’s most expensive Christmas dinner, this extravagant meal has a whopping asking price of £125,000 ($200,140)!
-The feast can be enjoyed by a group of four people.
+A group of four people can enjoy the feast.

 Launching today and available exclusively from luxury site veryfirstto.com, this meal comprising of four courses promises to make your Christmas extremely memorable.
-The star attraction of this meal is definitely the traditional Turkey which gets a decadent makeover as the third course.
-Chef Spalding has used Dodine of rare breed turkey with Wagyu beef fillet and heart (£5,000 or $8,005), and wrapped it in £6,000 ($9,600) edible 50-carat gold leaf, and further sprinkled it with Akbari Pistachios (£5,000 or $8,005)!
+This meal’s star attraction is definitely the traditional Turkey which gets a decadent makeover as the third course.
+Chef Spalding has used Dodine of rare breed turkey with Wagyu beef fillet and heart (£5,000 or $8,005) and wrapped it in £6,000 ($9,600) edible 50-carat gold leaf, and further sprinkled it with Akbari Pistachios (£5,000 or $8,005)!

 The meal is finished with a befitting dessert that is served on a gold Ugandan vanilla plate and includes whipped Kopi Luwak (£3,000 or $4,800), and Densuke watermelon (£2,600 or $4,160), a seedless fruit grown only on the island of Hokkaido, Japan.